hopandfork/hopandfork.github.io/_drafts/post-zero-en.md

 project, we are growing, and it is growing in us, too, the will of sharing our knowledge.

-Nowadays everything is shared, an idea, a sentence, a picture ora a video.
+Nowadays everything is shared, an idea, a sentence, a picture or a video.
 But "partition anxiety" is not yet a widespread disease in the computer world.
 A lot of companies persist in choosing to produce _proprietary_ code instead of open source code.
 However, the _open_ choice is growing tremendously, and